kozistr/pytorch_optimizer/README.rst

 | |workflow| |Documentation Status| |PyPI version| |PyPi download| |black|

 | Bunch of optimizer implementations in PyTorch with clean-code, strict types.
 Also, including useful optimization ideas.
+| Most of the implementations are based on the original paper, but I added some tweaks.
 | Highly inspired by `pytorch-optimizer <https://github.com/jettify/pytorch-optimizer>`__.

 Documentation